Find out about Jim Steinmeyer‘s version of walking through wall illusion revealed for the first time based on my opinion and theory.

 Isn’t the concrete blocks are held up by two fixed metal bars?

-Yes, but do they show you the two bars are tightly mounted onto the apparatus base platform?
+Yes, but do they show you the two bars are tightly mounted onto the apparatus base?

-I think the base platform where the two metal bars stacked with cinder blocks can be rotated or revolved.
+I think the base area where the two metal bars stacked with cinder blocks can be rotated or revolved.

 As I have never seen the actual prop, my guess is probably some kind of a rotating disc mechanism built on the base of the prop.

-The gap is wide enough for the illusionist to bypass the obstacle.
+The gap is wide enough for him to bypass the obstacle.

-Once his body has squeezed past the cinder blocks, they are rotated back in place.
+Once his body has squeezed past the cinder blocks, the two bars are rotated back in place.

 The is still enough space for the right side edge of the pile of cinder blocks to turn without touching the wall of the apparatus.